nuodb/nuodb-helm-charts/stable/README.md

-# Getting Started with NuoDB/Helm on OpenShift
+# Getting Started with NuoDB Helm Charts

-This post will walk you through getting both the Tiller server and Helm client up and running on OpenShift, and then installing your first NuoDB Helm Chart.
-It assumes that you already have the OpenShift `oc client` installed locally and that you are logged into your OpenShift instance.
+This section will walk you through getting both the Tiller server and Helm client up and running in your Kubernetes cluster.
+If using Red Hat OpenShfit, this page assumes that you already have the OpenShift `oc client` installed locally and that you are logged into your OpenShift instance.

 The instructions are in two parts:

-1. **[Getting Started with Helm on OpenShift][4]** covers how to install and configure Helm on a bastion host.
+1. **[Getting Started with Helm[4]** covers how to install and configure Helm on a client host.
 It will walk you through deploying a canary application to make sure Helm is properly configured.
 2. **[Deploying NuoDB using Helm Charts][5]** covers how to configure hosts to permit running NuoDB, and covers deploying your first NuoDB database using the provided Helm charts.

 Bear in mind there are sub-charts in subdirectories included in this distribution.
-Instructions provided in this specific README are more geared towards the prerequisite setup of projects, Helm and Tiller, security settings, etc. Sub-charts have details for each of the deployed components.
+Instructions provided on this page are for initial configuration of Helm and Tiller, in some cases, required security settings.
+Sub-charts pages include instructions for deploying each required NuoDB component.

-## Getting Started with Helm on OpenShift
+## Getting Started with Helm

 ### Install Helm and Tiller